Free Notice To Vacate Letter Template

 Remember to also include the address of the property in your letter.

-Include the reasons you are vacating the property, or why the tenant must leave.
-It is essential to add this information.
+You may want to include the reasons you are vacating the property, or why the tenant must leave.
+This is usually not required or recommended, but check your local laws first.

 Explain in full, whether it be for a contract breach or simply because you have chosen not to renew the agreement.